wikiwong/basically-fire/README.md

 # basically fire
 This pet project is a WIP and is intended to be a launch pad for personal projects.
-It originally used Firebase for persistence, hence the randomness of the name :)
+It originally used Firebase for persistence, that's why it's `basically-fire`

+## Note!
+I haven't touched this project in years and have not been keeping up with the Firebase project

 ## MongoDB